reesmichael1/roman/README.md

 ## Platforms

 Cross-platform support is fully intended, but for now, `roman` is only tested on Linux.
-(Most of the code should work just fine, but some filepaths that are generated are currently Linux-only.
-A patch would be happily accepted!)
+Any patches improving support on other platforms would be happily accepted!

 ## Contributing